ihtusa/ihtusawebbackup/_posts/2018-01-25-wv-teacher-honored-by-state-agency.md

 published: true
 post_date: 2018-01-25 11:49:58
 ---
 Originally published Jan.
-19, 2018 in the <a href="https://www.wvnews.com/theet/news/it-s-something-i-could-do-forever-harrison-county-teacher/article_ba12a05a-963c-5cf1-8319-349d2a638c53.html">Exponent Telegram</a>.
+19, 2018 in the <a href="https://www.wvnews.com/theet/news/it-s-something-i-could-do-forever-harrison-county-teacher/article_ba12a05a-963c-5cf1-8319-349d2a638c53.html" target="_blank" rel="nofollow noopener">Exponent Telegram</a>.

 By Victoria L. Cann

-LOST CREEK — South Harrison High School has been represented well by Felicia Pancoast, who has received the honor of being named the 2017 Health Educator of the Year by the West Virginia Association of Health and Physical Education, Recreation and Dance.
+LOST CREEK — South Harrison High School has been represented well by Felicia Pancoast, who has received the honor of being named the 2017 Health Educator of the Year by the <a href="http://www.wvahperd.org/" target="_blank" rel="nofollow noopener">West Virginia Association of Health and Physical Education, Recreation </a>and Dance.

 The educator is identified as having best made significant contributions to the profession in the areas of teaching, research and services.